We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 The Winners, at a Glance

-This bread machine was spot on with its mixing, kneading, stretching, and proofing, baking up pillowy soft white bread and hearty rye loaves.
+This powerhouse bread machine from Zojirushi was spot on with its mixing, kneading, stretching, and proofing.
+It baked up pillowy soft white and hearty rye breads.
 We appreciated its dual paddles and rectangular pan shape, which delivered easily sliceable (and sandwich-friendly) loaves.

-Even with its more compact size, this model from Cuisinart still produced well-mixed, perfectly proofed 2-pound loaves.
-It had built-in rest periods during kneading that allowed the dough to hydrate fully, helping to contribute to good gluten development and nicely risen loaves.
+Even with its more compact size, this model from Cuisinart still produced well-mixed, perfectly proofed two-pound loaves.
+It had built-in rest periods during kneading that allowed the dough to hydrate, helping to contribute to good gluten development and nicely risen loaves.
 It's also relatively inexpensive for a bread maker.

 The Zojirushi Home Bakery Mini takes up less countertop and cabinet space without sacrificing bread quality.
 Even in its smaller form, it still offers many different settings for a variety of bread styles (like Quick Baking and French Bread), making it both convenient and versatile.